yard-turkey/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   - cosi.io/finalizer [2]
 spec:
   serviceAccountName: [3]
-  accessSecretName: [4]
-  bucketRequestName: [5]
+  bucketRequestName: [4]
-  bucketAccessClassName: [6]
+  bucketAccessClassName: [5]
-  bucketAccessName: [7]
+  bucketAccessName: [6]
 status:
-  accessGranted: [8]
+  accessGranted: [7]
 ```

 1. `labels`: added by COSI.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by COSI to defer `BucketAccessRequest` deletion until backend deletion ops succeed.
 1. `serviceAccountName`: (optional) the name of a Kubernetes ServiceAccount in the same namespace.
 This field is included to support cloud provider identity integration.
-When supplied, COSI will call the driver to mint new credentials for this ServiceAccount. `serviceAccountName` should not be set when specifying `accessSecretName`.
+When supplied, COSI will call the driver to mint new credentials for this ServiceAccount.
-1. `accessSecretName`: (optional) the name of a secret in the same namespace.
-This field is used when there is no cloud provider identity integration, or the user already has credentials for the backend object store.
-When supplied, COSI assumes that access is granted to the bucket referenced in the `BucketRequest`, and, thus will not invoke the driver. `accessSecretName` should not be set when specifying `serviceAccountName`.
 1. `bucketRequestName`: (required) the name of the `BucketRequest` associated with this access request.
 From the bucket request, COSI knows the `Bucket` instance and thus the backend bucket and its properties.
 1. `bucketAccessClassName`: (required) name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance.
 Set by COSI.